romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What is a key implication of enabling SAML SSO for all organizations in an enterprise account compared to an individual organization?
+Q: What is a key implication of enabling SAML SSO for all organizations in an enterprise account compared to an individual organization?
 <details><summary>Show the answer</summary><p>

 - **It standardizes access control across the enterprise, enhancing security but requiring centralized identity management**